 (c) Update the National Sex Offender Registry to reflect the individual’s status as an absconder or as unlocatable.

-When initially registering as a Michigan sex offender, there is a requirement to sign the registration document which lays out all of the rules and requirements for Sex Offender Registry.
+- When initially registering as a Michigan sex offender, there is a requirement to sign the registration document which lays out all of the rules and requirements for the Sex Offender Registry.

-By signing the registration document the accused confirms that he/she is aware of all the registration requirements.
+- By signing the registration document, registered sex offenders confirm that they are aware of all the registration requirements.

-Failure to Register as a Michigan Sex Offender can be found under MCL 28.729(1)(a).
+- Failure to register as a Michigan sex offender can be found under MCL 729(1)(a).

-Yes.
-Michigan has both a Sex Offender Registry that can be seen by the general public and a Sex Offender Registry that cannot be seen by the general public.
+A: Yes.
+Michigan has both a Public Sex Offender Registry, which can be seen by the general public, and a Private Sex Offender Registry, which cannot be seen by the general public.

 Only Michigan State Police can see the SOR (Sex Offender Registry) database that contains the registration records (both public and non-public offender information).
 This information is available only for Michigan State Police purposes.

-However, the PSOR (Public Sex Offender Registry) is the internet site that displays the public offender information contained in the Sex Offender Registry database for the public to view.
+However, the PSOR (Public Sex Offender Registry) is the internet site that displays the Public Sex Offender Registry information, contained in the Sex Offender Registry database, for the public to view.

-Convicted Sex Offenders in Michigan must register at a local Michigan State Police department.
+A: Convicted sex offenders in Michigan must register at a local law enforcement agency or Michigan State Police department.
 There will be a small fee to register.

-Convicted Sex Offenders are required to provide the local Michigan State Police department with their current address.
-Once they provide the police with that address, they will have to verify, in person, that they are in fact still living at that residence throughout the year.
+A: Convicted sex offenders are required to provide the local Michigan State Police department/local law enforcement agency with their current address.
+Once they provide the Michigan State Police with that address, they will have to verify, in person, that they are in fact still living at that residence throughout the year.

 If the Michigan sex offender is registering due to a misdemeanor conviction, the Michigan sex offender must verify their address one time a year, in person.
 If the Michigan sex offender is registering due to a felony conviction, the Michigan sex offender must verify their address four times a year, in person.

-The Sex Offender’s name, date of birth, registration number, photo, registration details, physical characteristics, known alias(es), scars, marks, tattoos, offense information, address information, campus information, employment information, and vehicle information.
+A: The sex offender information that the public records accessed will be their name, date of birth, registration number, photo, registration details, physical characteristics, known alias(es), scars, marks, tattoos, offense information, address information, campus information, employment information, and vehicle information.

 FAILURE TO REGISTER AS A SEX OFFENDER

-Failure to Register as a Sex Offender is a felony and carries imprisonment for not more than 4 years in prison.
+Failure to register as a sex offender is a felony and carries a penalty of imprisonment for not more than 4 years.